 This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Forest Ecosystems”.

-1. How many parts are there in forest ecosystem?
+1. How many parts are there in the forest ecosystem?

 2. On which factor forest type is mainly dependent?